weizh888/PokeAlarmWiki/Facebook-Pages.md

 ### Optional Parameters
 In addition to the 3 required parameters, several optional parameters are available to personalize your Facebook Pages notifications.
 Below is an example of these optional parameters and how they are incorporated into a functional alarm layout for Facebook Pages.

-These optional parameters are entered at the same level as `"type":"facebookpages"`.
+These optional parameters are entered at the same level as `"type":"facebook_page"`.

 | Parameters         | Description                                                | Default                      |
 |--------------------|------------------------------------------------------------|------------------------------|